On October 28, 2019, MNSAVES changed to a new administrative platform.

 Keep your information secure

-If you have any doubts about the authenticity of an email, which appears to be from your 529, ABLE, or State-sponsored retirement plan, from Ascensus, or involves your 529, ABLE, or State-sponsored retirement plan account, attach the suspicious emails you have received to a new email and email them to your plan's customer service.
+If you have any doubts about the authenticity of an email, which appears to be from TIAA-CREF Tuition Financing, Inc. or the MNSAVES Plan, or involves your Plan account, call the Plan’s customer service at 1-877-338-4646.
 Then, be sure to delete the suspicious emails from your mailbox.

 Do not click on links or attachments if an email seems suspicious, especially if they tell you the problem is urgent.
 This is known as scareware and intended to make you react without thinking.